VICTORIA PEAK (THE PEAK)

 PEAK TRAM – The Peak Tram climbs seemingly almost vertically from its lower terminus next to Hong Kong Park to the Peak Tower in an exhilarating seven minute ride with spectacular views.

-The Lower Peak Tram Terminus is located on Garden Road and is served by BUS NUMBER 15C (open-top double-decker or single-deck bus) from outside Star Ferry Pier (Central Pier 8) on Hong Kong Island) and which also stops outside City Hall on Connaught Road Central.
-The bus service operates daily from 10am until 11-40pm and the journey takes about 10 minutes.
+The Lower Peak Tram Terminus is located on Garden Road and is served by New World First Bus (NWFB) route15C from outside Star Ferry Pier (Central Pier 8) on Hong Kong Island) and which also stops outside City Hall on Connaught Road Central.
+The service operates daily from 10am until 11-40pm and the journey takes about 10 minutes.
 The adult fare is HK$4.2.
+An open-top bus previously used on this service was withdrawn in March 2014 and the service is now operated mainly by single deck bus.

-Bus 15C departs from outside Central Pier 8 (adjacent to Star Ferry Pier - Central Pier 7) Service 15C is operated by both open-top and single-deck buses
+Bus 15C outside Central Pier 8 (adjacent to Star Ferry Pier - Central Pier 7).

 See separate section PEAK TRAM for more information about the Peak Tram.